 The Orianne Society works to conserve critical ecosystems for imperiled reptiles and amphibians using science, applied conservation and education.

 Reptiles and amphibians have an incredible value.
 They are an integral part of our ecosystems, playing their part in keeping these systems functioning.
 Their physiology holds many clues to important medical advances.
 Their mystique has played important roles in our arts and culture.
-They’re key players in the world we live in.
+Reptiles and amphibians are key players in the world we live in.

 So why is the conservation of these species so overlooked?

-They don’t get the same attention as cuter animals we’re asked to save.
-Yet healthy ecosystems depend on these animals.
+They don’t get the same attention as cuter animals we’re asked to save, yet healthy ecosystems depend on these animals too.
 Reptiles and amphibians are often the bellwethers of habitat health.
 To see these species in the wild is to see a healthy, functioning landscape.